top of page

 Search

-Thanksgiving with Braces: A Guide to Enjoying the Feast
+Thanksgiving with Braces or Invisalign: A Guide to Enjoying the Feast

 First off, what are the best Thanksgiving day colors for your braces?

-Choosing colors for your braces can be one of the best parts of the process so why not choose colors that go along with the seasons?
-Some of the best fall (and Thanksgiving) colors include:
+Choosing colors for your braces can be one of the fun parts of the process (especially for children!) so why not choose colors that go along with the seasons?
+Some of the best fall (and Thanksgiving) colors and local Denver favorites include:

 1. Yellow and Orange - Match the beautiful mountain leaves